ciaomarian/react-map-ms/README.md

 # CA North Coast Nature Trails: Mendocino to Ten Mile River

 ## Udacity React Neighborhood Map, Project 7

-### Project Description and Purpose:
+### Project Description and Purpose

 This is a one page React Map application which displays a list of California North Coast Nature Trails from Mendocino to Ten Mile River.
 Zooming in will display geological elevations for hikers and details on other places of interest.